pavelhoral/wrensec-docs/Java-Style-Guide.md

 - When modifying a source file, the line "Portions Copyright YEAR Wren Security." should be added below other copyright lines &ndash; unless a similar line already  exists, in which case it should be updated.
 YEAR must indicate the years of the contributions.
 For example, if the source file was first modified in 2017 and then again in 2019, the line should read "Portions Copyright 2017-2019 Wren Security."

 #### 3.1.3 Substantial Contributions from a Third Party
 Third-party organizations who are contributing a new feature and/or re-factoring an existing feature may use a CDDL copyright line that credits their own organization instead of the Wren Security organization, so long as the changes being contributed span three or more source files.
-Otherwise, single-file contributions should credit Wren Security as the copyright owner.
+Otherwise, single-file contributions should credit "Wren Security" as the copyright owner.

 This guideline helps to ensure that copyright headers do not become burdened with dozens of copyright claims for seemingly-minor changes.